Cypress trees for the desert southwest

 The Italian Cypress (Cupressus sempervirens)

-Blue Arizona Cypress (Cupressus arizonica ‘Blue Pyramid’) Looks a lot like the common Arizona Cypress except it has a large blue tinge color on foliage, especially during the winter seasons.
-It is drought tolerant once established.
+The blue Arizona Cypress (Cupressus arizonica ‘Blue Pyramid’) looks a lot like the common Arizona Cypress except it has a large blue tinge on foliage, especially during the winter seasons.
+It is drought-tolerant once established.
 An evergreen cypress and fast-growing up to 20 to 25 feet high, 10 to 12 feet wide.
 This cypress tree provides excellent color during the colder months.

 Feed with a general-purpose fertilizer before new growth begins in spring.
 For a tidy, neat appearance, shear annually to shape.